emre-mr246/42_ring2_fdf/README.md

 The "fdf" project challenges students to create a graphical representation of a landscape using a provided dataset of coordinates.
 This project is a fundamental part of the 42 school curriculum, aiming to develop skills in parsing files, working with graphics libraries, and understanding 3D representations.

+Note: This project is intended for Linux systems.
+For running on macOS, modifications to the Makefile and adjustments in the MinilibX library are required.

 ## Objective 🎯

 The objective of the "fdf" project is to generate a wireframe representation of a terrain based on coordinates provided in a file.
 This involves parsing the file to extract coordinate data, transforming these coordinates into a 3D space, and using a graphics library to draw lines between points to visualize the terrain.